 Coordinating Your Space

 Decorating your space can help make your event more special.
 There are many ways to decorate your space so that it feels like the perfect setting for your party.
 One way is by coordinating what colors you want to use.
 Try purple, blue and green for a more royal feel for royal celebration or gold and silver for a more classy professional party.
 You can also use accents of light like uplighting and complementary colored lights that will give your space a warm, welcoming ambiance.
+There is lighting rental software available that makes it simple to find a perfect light for your needs.
+You can even select different light colors and effects to create the perfect atmosphere for any situation.

 If you are hosting a party, it is important to have your guest list written down and a list of who is attending in order.
 This allows you to be prepared for how many people will be in attendance and if they need extra supplies such as plates, napkins, or cups.
 If you are planning an outdoor event, it is important to plan where the entrances will be located so that guests know what area they are expected to enter.